 Special Stars: The Special Education program is a beautiful and nurturing place.
 Students are placed by need into our school.
 Though it is not an official Montessori program, the Special Education classes are truly a part of our school.
-Our Special Education students pair with primary grade students and the Student Technology Squad for support in reading and computer usage.
 Our special students are celebrated, and their development is fostered by dedicated teachers and staff.